Angel Batista: Season three

 Batista is promoted to Sergeant.
 After Dexter kills Oscar Prado in self-defense, Batista puts Debra on the case, the police suspecting Frederick “Freebo” Bowman of committing the crime.
 After Debra badmouths Oscar in front of his brother Miguel, LaGuerta urges Batista to remove her from the case, and he reluctantly agrees.
 Batista and Quinn visit Zack Adelman for information on Freebo, and bust him for doing drugs.
 Batista congratulates Dexter on Rita’s pregnancy.
 After another victim is found, Batista suspects Freebo of being the perpetrator and instructs Debra to mend fences with confidential informant Anton Briggs.
 Batista risks his career to get a hooker who turns out to be an undercover cop.
 When the officer, Barbara Gianna (Kristin Dattilo), confronts him, she is convinced to not reveal his indiscretion after he truthfully tells her of the toll being a divorced cop has been having on him.
 Batista tracks down Barbara to ask her out, and she tells him she does not normally date.
 He secretly authorizes Debra to follow Ramon Prado on her suspicion that he is the Skinner, and turns down a hooker that Barbara planted, leading her to agree to go on a date with him.

 Barbara initially does not want to form a relationship with Batista, who relents and tells her that he just wants to spend time with her.
 She then kisses him to signify her interest in him.
 Joey Quinn (Desmond Harrington) warns Batista that Barbara will have expectations of him now that they are involved, and Batista begins acting irrationally, leaving her a long-winded message begging forgiveness for having to cancel dinner because of work.
 However, Barbara finds this funny, brings him a take-out dinner, and their relationship appears strong.
-After she is assaulted, Batista gets in a violent altercation with the man who hurt her, but Dexter intervenes and calms him down.
+Batista, Masuka, and Dexter go to a cemetery where they find the body of Ellen Wolf, and Batista attempts to prevent LaGuerta from seeing it.
+Batista chasties Masuka for making a big deal out of Dexter’s bachelor party while two investigations are going on.
+Batista goes to visit Barbara after she is attacked, and he enlists Dexter to test one of her keys.
+Before giving the results to Batista, Dexter warns him against getting violent with the man who hurt her, and Batista takes his advice by just arresting him.
+Batista attends Dexter’s bachelor party and helps Masuka uncover the past of the woman he slept with.
 He attends Dexter's wedding with Barbara as his date.